aws/neptune-gremlin-client/README.md

 The following example uses [Retry4j](https://github.com/elennick/retry4j) (which is included with the Neptune Gremlin Client) for retries, and `RetryUtils.isRetryableException()` for determing whether an exception represents a connection issue or query exception that would allow for an operation to be retried.

 In this example, the query is constructed and submitted inside a `Callable`, which is executed by a Retry4j `CallExecutor`.
 The `GraphTraversalSource` has been created _prior_ to submitting any query (possibly using the [example code shown above](#backoff-and-retry-when-creating-a-gremlincluster-and-gremlinclient)), and can be reused across queries and threads.
 You should use a separate `CallExecutor` per thread, however.

+Note that with each retry, the code creates a new `Traversal` instance spawned from the `GraphTraversalSource`.
+In other words, retry the entire query.

 ```
 //GraphTraversalSource can be provided by ClusterContext – see previous example